 Accidents Will Happen

-Expect them as a normal occurrence and when they do, stay calm.
-Clean them up without inferring any kind of negativity.
-If you and your toddler have experienced a power struggle in the past, seeing you calm will reinforce to her the message that potty training is nothing to fight over.
+Treat them as a normal occurrence and when they do, stay calm.
+Clean them up without implying any kind of negativity.
+If you and your toddler have experienced potty training frustration in the past, seeing you calm will reinforce to her the message that potty training is nothing to struggle over.

 Monitor the Process